 If you are operating in a category that requires emergency power, you may receive a 100-point per transmitter (up to 20) bonus if your entire operation is emergency powered.
 If you use commercial power for some of the equipment, sorry, you don't qualify for the emergency power bonus.
+GOTA and the free VHF station are not eligible for this bouns.
+And all entries must operate at least one transmitter to be classified in the event (no zero-A entries).

 Are you operating in a public place (mall parking lot, a local park, in front of the fire department)?
 Don't forget the 100-point bonus.
-Add in a table, some general ham radio informational handouts, and some volunteers answering questions for visitors and you have another 100 points for an Information Booth.
+Add in a table, some amateur radio informational handouts, and some volunteers answering questions for visitors and you have another 100 points for an Information Booth.